Skip to main content

 You will be sent an email with your exam results within a few days of writing the exam.

-If you passed, the email will include a link to pay the practising registration fee (step 9).
+If you passed, the email will include a link to pay the practising licensure fee (step 9).

-Once you pay the practising registration fee and before going to work as an LPN, check the Public Register to confirm BCCNM has authorized you to practise nursing.
+Once you pay the practising licensure fee and before going to work as an LPN, check the Public Register to confirm BCCNM has authorized you to practise nursing.

-Remember the expiry date of your registration.
-Without current registration, it is an offence under the Health Professions Act and a breach of the LPN Standards of Practice to use any variation of the LPN title or to practise nursing in BC.
-BCCNM charges a $375 fee for unregistered practice.
+Remember the expiry date of your licensure.
+Without current licensure, it is an offence under the Health Professions and Occupations Act and a breach of the LPN Standards of Practice to use any variation of the LPN title or to practise nursing in BC.
+BCCNM charges a $375 fee for unlicensed practice.

 900 – 200 Granville St